Amparo Muñoz: Personal life

 Afterwards, Muñoz had brief romantic relationships with Antonio Flores, Vicente Fernández and Máximo Valverde.
-She also had a romantic relationship with José Coronado and an “unnamed politician” which was never revealed to the public.
+She also had a romantic relationship with José Coronado and an "unnamed politician" which was never revealed to the public.
 Later on, she dated both Flavio Labarca when she lived in Mexico in 1980 and Víctor Rubio Guijarro in the Philippines in 1991, both who suffered from drug abuse by which Muñoz called off in both relationships.
+She remained in the Philippines until 1996 due to the LGBT community which cherished her as a beauty queen despite her family’s request to repatriate in Spain.

 The most significant extramarital relationship of Muñoz's life was with Spaniard film producer Elías Querejeta.
 She met Querejeta on the set of Mamá cumple cien años in 1978, which was nominated for the Academy Award for Best Foreign Language Film at the 52nd Academy Awards.
 The relationship subsequently received much publicity.